 Hard boiled eggs will last about a week in the fridge.
 I suggest peeling them after you remove them from the water bath so they are ready whenever you need them.
 Hard boiled eggs are a protein rich healthy snack that you can reach for at a moments notice.

-How do you peel the eggs for Easy Deviled Eggs?
+How do you peel the eggs for Easter Deviled Eggs?

 Tap each end gently.